philwolstenholme/wolstenhol-11ty/src/portfolio/mmu.md

 ---

 - Used Drupal to deliver designs produced by MMU's own designers
-- Worked alongside MMU's in-house developers to provide asssitance and review code prior to releasing it on CTI's infrastructure
+- Worked alongside MMU's in-house developers to provide assistance and review code prior to releasing it on CTI's infrastructure
 - The project's internal stakeholders used corporate IT machines that still had IE11 as the default browser, which was a notable constraint!